wavey0x/wavey0x.github.io/_posts/2025-01-17-decomissioning-prisma-finance copy.md

 ### Wrapping Up

 Shutting down Prisma is still in progress, with less than $80k debt remaining, but it was far from straightforward.
 Between economic exploits and protocol bugs, the process required custom tools, clever engineering, and delicate maneuvering to ensure users exited with minimal harm.
-The experience highlights the complexity of unwinding DeFi protocols and the importance of testing and robust design.
+The experience highlights the complexity of unwinding DeFi protocols and the importance of testing.

-Resupply emerges from this experience stronger and ready to chart a new path, leaving behind the lessons learned from Prisma’s closure.